cwendorf/EASI/docs/Functions/README.md

 - [`estimateMeanSubsets`](./estimateMeanSubsets.md)
 - [`plotMeanSubsets`](./plotMeanSubsets.md)

-`StandardizedMeanSubsets` - functions that examine a standardized subset contrast among all of the group or level means (combines the `StandardizedMeans` and `StandardiedMeanContrast` functions)
+`StandardizedMeanSubsets` - functions that examine a standardized subset contrast among all of the group or level means (combines the `StandardizedMeans` and `StandardizedMeanContrast` functions)

 - [`estimateStandardizedMeanSubsets`](./estimateStandardizedMeanSubsets.md)
 - [`plotStandardizedMeanSubsets`](./plotStandardizedMeanSubsets.md)